 B-Student uses and seeks to expand appropriate content vocabulary.

 D- Student uses ideas in realistic problem solving situations.

 In addition to the common characteristics, each content area below has developed a set of content specific characteristics that demonstrate highly effective teaching and learning.
 In order to access the characteristics in each content area, please click a content area below.

-Practical Living and Career Studies
+Physical Education, Health Education and Career Studies

 CHETL Supporting Documents